nanograv/PINT/docs/explanation.rst

 amplitudes of these basis functions in the red noise contribution, :math:`U` is a matrix of basis functions representing the ECORR blocks, :math:`j` is their coefficients, and :math:`n` is a vector of uncorrelated noise of amplitude coming from the adjusted TOA uncertainties.
-The NANOGrav_9-year_ paper gives expressions for the likelihood of such a representation, suitable for use in Bayesian fitting methods, but for PINT's fitters the goal is to find the maximum-likelihood values for :math:`\epsilon`, a corresponding set of
+The NANOGrav 9-year paper[6_] gives expressions for the likelihood of such a representation, suitable for use in Bayesian fitting methods, but for PINT's fitters the goal is to find the maximum-likelihood values for :math:`\epsilon`, a corresponding set of